javimangal/preoperative-atelectasis/README.md

 ```

+## Getting started
+First, clone this repository into your computer.
+After you do this, please open the "preoperative_atelectasis.Rproj" file in the main directory in R Studio.
+Within R studio, navigate to the R folder and open the "Part_1_Overview_and_missing_data.Rmd" file first.
+You can either directly knit it or run all of the chunks in this Rmd document manually.
+Results will show up in the Rmd file and will also show up in the results folder within the figures folder.
+After doing this, please open the "Part_2_Description_sample_table1.Rmd" and do the same.

+Package dependencies can be found in the rendered html files with the same name as the prior 2 documents, which can be downloaded and opened in your own browser.
+These can also be found in the .txt files containing Part_1 and Part_2 in their names.

 ## Documentation
 This project has been divided into parts.
 HTML documents can be found in the docs folder, ru.